 This document defines a technical framework for how attestation should be applied in a SHAKEN eco-system that crosses multiple PKI associated with different governance and regulatory jurisdictions.
 The goal of this framework, similar to other SHAKEN specifications is to avoid global or local policy decisions and use the SHAKEN framework tools to provide a way of conveying the attestation and other SHAKEN related information using the signatures and certificate framework defined by SHAKEN and related standards.

-International SHAKEN
+Technical Reports: International SHAKEN

+IP-NNI

 The following ATIS Technical Reports address aspects of SHAKEN for international calls: